Naptile/expenseTracker/readme.md

-Absolutely 🥳🔥.
-Since we're about to push the Expense Tracker to GitHub, this is the perfect time to give it a **proper portfolio-level README**, similar to what we did for your Student Management System.

-I'll structure it around what we've actually built so far — **not exaggerating features that aren't implemented yet**.

 # 💰 Expense Tracker

 A full-stack expense management application built with the **MERN stack**.
 The application allows users to securely manage their personal expenses, set monthly budgets, analyze spending patterns, and monitor their financial activity through an interactive dashboard.